Frontier lawman Malcolm “Old Grizzly” Cambell was a Wyoming lawman who became the oldest peace officer in the state.

 Campbell was born on a farm near London, Ontario, Canada on June 4, 1839, to David and Catherine Smith Campbell.
 When he was 25, the family moved to DeWitt, Iowa and the following year to Beatrice, Nebraska.
 There, Campbell entered the freighting business, moving supplies to Forts Kearney and McPherson.
 After a skirmish with Indians, he moved to Cheyenne, Wyoming, where he again worked as a freighter, as well as driving cattle.

-In 1882, he was became a deputy sheriff under Nathaniel Boswell and three terms under Lew Miller in Albany County, Wyoming.
+In 1882, he became a deputy sheriff under Nathaniel Boswell and three terms under Lew Miller in Albany County, Wyoming.
 During this time, his most notable capture was when he arrested fugitive Colorado cannibal, Alfred Packer in the spring of 1883.
 In 1888, Campbell was elected sheriff of the Converse County, Wyoming, which bordered Johnson County to the north.
 Though this was the very time of the infamous “Johnson County War,” Campbell did not get involved.

-After serving as sheriff he also served for a time as town marshal in Douglas, Wyoming and was active in politics.
-The oldest peace officer in Wyoming, he lived a long life and died at the age of 93 on Juy 21, 1932 and buried at the Highland Cemetery in Casper, Wyoming.
-During his lifetime, he was not only called “Old Grizzly,” but also the “fire eating marshal.”
+After serving as sheriff he also served for a time as the town marshal in Douglas, Wyoming and was active in politics.
+The oldest peace officer in Wyoming, he lived a long life and died at the age of 93 on July 21, 1932, and was buried at the Highland Cemetery in Casper, Wyoming.
+During his lifetime, he was not only called “Old Grizzly,” but also the “fire-eating marshal.”